 Warning signs are not a component of the selected remedy because the clearance and distribution of educational materials has been determined to be protective of human health and the environment.
-While warning signs are not necessary to reduce risk, USACE will consider warning signs during the five-year Review process if circumstances change.
+While warning signs are not necessary to reduce risk, USACE will consider warning signs during the 5 Year Review process if circumstances change.
 Warning signs may be considered appropriate in many cases to inform potential visitors of site risks; however, signs previously posted in the area were destroyed by vandalism on multiple occasions.
-Educational Awareness uses a combination of activities to reduce the MEC hazards and minimize potential encounters with MEC.
+Educational Awareness uses a combination of activities to reduce the MEC hazards and minimize receptor interaction.
 Educational Awareness focuses on hazard recognition and limiting inappropriate interaction with MEC.
+An educational awareness implementation plan will be developed and maintained to ensure proper distribution of educational materials and to account for changes in ownership and land uses within MRS-04.